Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/README.md

  - [build-your-own-recipe](./build-your-own-recipe)

 ## Download Tool
-The tool can be used in both Windos and Linux OS.
-The tool uses “iptables” in Linux and “clumsy 0.2” in windows to create network chaos.
+The tool can be used in both Windows and Linux OS.
+The tool uses “iptables” and Traffic control (tc) in Linux and “clumsy 0.2” in windows to create network chaos.

 - [Tool download](./chaos-tool.zip)

 ## Linux
-Download the tool to the Linux machine where you would like to execute the faults.
-Unzip the tool to exact the scripts and execute the following command from the folder with the scripts:
+Download the tool on the Linux machine where you would like to execute the faults.
+Unzip the tool to extract the scripts and execute the following command from the folder with the scripts:

 ```
 databaseid="<>" containerid="<>" endpoint=<> masterkey=<> wait_for_fault_to_start_in_sec= duration_of_fault_in_sec= <> drop_probability=<>  fault_region="<>" delay_in_ms=<> bash chaos_script.sh